Erich A. Collin

-Erich Adolf Max Abraham Collin (August 26, 1899 in Berlin – April 28, 1961 in Los Angeles) was a German-American singer and the 2nd Tenor of the vocal ensemble Comedian Harmonists.
+Erich Adolf Max Abraham Collin (August 26, 1899 in Berlin – April 28, 1961 in Los Angeles) was a German–American singer and the 2nd tenor in the vocal ensemble Comedian Harmonists.

 Life

-Erich A. Collin came from a Jewish family, but was a baptized Protestant, as were his mother and siblings.
-His father was the Berlin pediatrician Dr. Paul Abraham.
-His parents divorced in 1904, and his mother from then on used her maiden name, Collin.
-His singing talent was discovered at an early age, so he received violin and singing lessons.

-After graduating high school, he was drafted into the German military in 1918, shortly before the end of World War I. After his discharge from the army following basic training, he started Medical school at his father's insistence, but dropped out after the seventh semester.
+Erich A. Collin's singing talent was discovered at an early age, so he received violin and singing lessons.
+After graduating high school he was drafted into the German military in 1918, shortly before the end of World War I. After his discharge from the army following basic training, he started Medical school at his father's insistence, but dropped out after the seventh semester.
 Again due to parental pressure, he began an apprenticeship in a bank, which he also quit after his father's death.
 Eventually, he took up studies at the Musikhochschule in Berlin in 1924.
 There he met Erwin Bootz, who brought him to the Comedian Harmonists in 1929, where he replaced Willi Steiner as second Tenor.

-In 1931, Collin married the German-French Fernande Holzamer with whom he had one daughter.
+In 1931 Collin married the German–French Fernande Holzamer with whom he had one daughter.

-In 1935, the three Jewish members of the Comedian Harmonists were banned from performing in Germany, whereupon the group split up and Collin and his two Jewish colleagues emigrated to Vienna with their wives.
+In 1935 the three Jewish members of the Comedian Harmonists were banned from performing in Germany, whereupon the group split up and Collin and his two Jewish colleagues emigrated to Vienna with their wives.
 There they formed a new ensemble, the so-called Emigrant or Viennese Group, which from 1937 onwards mostly used the name Comedy Harmonists.
 During their extensive tours of Europe, the Soviet Union, Australia, South Africa and South America, Collins' wife and daughter stayed with relatives in France.
 His sister Annemarie managed to escape Germany to Australia, where the Harmonists hoped to settle, despite concerns about possible detention as Enemy aliens after the beginning of World War II.
 This plan fell through, however, when the group was unable to return to Australia from a North American tour in 1940 due to the outbreak of the naval war which put a stop to civilian overseas travel.